Nicholas Allard

 Nicholas W. Allard (born October 4, 1952) is an American attorney and founding Dean of the Jacksonville University College of Law.
+He is largely known for his articles surrounding the need to attract new generations of people to the legal profession by dismantling economic barriers regarding legal education, his extensive work in government affairs, and his articles surrounding the fate of the legal profession with regard to artificial intelligence.

 Biography

 Allard grew up in Northport, Long Island, New York, and in Suffern, New York.
 He was inspired to go to law school when as a child he watched To Kill a Mockingbird at a drive-in movie theater.
 Allard graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1974 after completing a 311-page long senior thesis titled "Assessing Community Corrections: The Promise and Pitfalls of Neighborhood Residential Treatment Centers."
 He then studied at Merton College, University of Oxford, as a Rhodes Scholar and received an M.A. in politics, philosophy and economics in 1976.
 He went on to study at Yale Law School, where he received a J.D. in 1979.

-Allard was a law clerk for Chief Judge Robert Francis Peckham of the U.S. District Court for the Northern District of California, and for Judge Patricia Wald of the U.S. Court of Appeals for the District of Columbia Circuit.
+Initially, Allard was a law clerk for Chief Judge Robert Francis Peckham of the U.S. District Court for the Northern District of California, and for Judge Patricia Wald of the U.S. Court of Appeals for the District of Columbia Circuit.
 He then worked for Senators Edward Kennedy (1983–1986) and Daniel Patrick Moynihan (1986–1987).

-He was a partner at Latham & Watkins, where he chaired the firm's Government Relations Group through 2005.
+He then became a partner at Latham & Watkins, where he chaired the firm's Government Relations Group through 2005.
 Allard then served as chair of the Public Policy Department and co-chair of the Government Advocacy Practice Group at Patton Boggs.